 So you want to get paid to write for a living.
 It can be tough to find work whether you’re a new or established writer.
 Here’s how and where to find freelance writing jobs when you’re just starting out.

 Finding work is perhaps the biggest challenge for any beginner writer.

 Sometimes you get lucky, sometimes you work hard and it pays off.
 But mostly, it’s a strong combination of both.
 Nearly every new writer has a hard time with this – it can be hard to figure out how and where to find freelance writing jobs when you’re just starting out.
 You have to look for opportunities everywhere and be ready to take on those opportunities at full force.
 It helps to know how and where to get started, though.
 Here are some suggestions.

 Tell everyone you know.

 When I (Kristin here) first set out to freelance, I quietly searched job boards, hoping someone would be willing to hire a writer with no experience.
 I knew where to find freelance writing jobs, but I wasn’t sure how to land them.
-And didn’t say anything to my friends or family about my plans.
-My reasoning was: I don’t like telling people I’m doing something…I like telling them I’ve done it.
+And didn’t say anything to my friends or family about my plans – my reasoning was: I don’t like telling people I’m doing something…I like telling them I’ve done it.
 And while that notion has its merits, it’s also based on pride, and pride will get in your way every time.

 Early in my freelancing career, I learned the importance of putting yourself out there and telling absolutely everyone about your endeavor, from friends and family to trusted colleagues.